 Uranus and Neptune, the so-called ice giants, are the only major planets in our solar system that aren't easily visible to the unaided eye.
-If you already know what these planets look like, and just need charts to find them, skip to the bottom of this article.
+If you already know what these planets look like and just need charts to find them, skip to the bottom of this article on finding these ice giants.
 But if you've never seen Uranus or Neptune before, it's helpful to know how they were discovered in the first place.
 Every time you set out to find a new celestial object, you are in some sense reliving the original discovery.

 The Discovery of Uranus

-Herschel had, in fact, stumbled upon the discovery Uranus — the first new planet discovered throughout all of human history.
+Herschel had, in fact, stumbled upon the discovery Uranus — the first new planet discovered throughout all of human history and one of the now-known ice giants.
 Locating this ice giant was the most revolutionary discovery since Galileo spotted the moons of Jupiter 170 years earlier.
-Herschel became an instant celebrity and got a stipend from the King of England that allowed him to become a full-time astronomer.
+Herschel became an instant celebrity and won a stipend from the King of England that allowed him to become a full-time astronomer.

 How to Observe Uranus

 You may be able to recognize Uranus just by its hue, which most people find faintly blue or green.
-I can see the color even with my 10×50 binoculars.
+Contributing Editor Tony Flanders can see the color even with his10×50 binoculars.
 Through a telescope, even at magnifications too low to see that planet's disk, you may notice that it shines with a steadier light than other similarly bright stars.
-And at 120× in my 70-mm telescope, I can quite clearly make out a tiny disk or dot — about the size of the period at the end of this sentence.
+And at 120× in a 70-mm telescope, Tony can quite clearly make out a tiny disk or dot — about the size of the period at the end of this sentence.
 Don't expect to see any features on the ice giant planet, though.
 Even giant professional telescopes can barely do that.